 Influenced by the wider convention scene in Ireland, and across the ocean in the USA (E.g. Gen Con, Comic Con, etc.), Alan Neil and Matt Johnson decided to host a games convention in their university - It was the first ever fully-fledged games convention in Northern Ireland.
 They promoted the event by visiting other universities such as St Andrews and University College Cork, as well as using over a hundred Usenet groups - the early Internet’s “Social Media”.

-Q-Con’s debut year was held at the Students Union, in rooms such as the Snack Bar, Conference Room, Mandella Hall and Reading Room from the 17th to 19th June 1994.
+Q-Con’s debut year was held at the QUB Students Union, in rooms such as the Snack Bar, Conference Room, Mandela Hall and Reading Room from the 17th to 19th June 1994.
 It had an attendance of 150 over the three days.
-Role-playing games, including Advanced Dungeons and Dragons, Call of Cthulhu and Vampire the masquerade took place.
+Role-playing games, including Advanced Dungeons and Dragons, Call of Cthulhu and Vampire the Masquerade took place.
 Wargames such as Command Decision by GDW as well as D.B.M were enjoyed.
 Live Action Roleplay Games like Paranoia took place and board games like Risk were played as well.
 Traders from the Dungeon (aka the Modellers’ Nook) of Smithfield beside Castle Court set up shop at Q-Con, selling assorted war game and RPG goods.
 Magic the Gathering became a standard tournament after all stock sold out at this first convention.
 It has since become a staple gaming event each year.

 Consoles became ever more sophisticated and popular.
 Street Fighter 2 ranbats (ranking battles) tournaments took place.
 Also on offer were new and unique games like Johan Sebastian Joust, using Playstation Move controllers.
 This took place outside the Elmwood Hall before a bemused, onlooking public.
 There was also a tribute live-action game, in honour of the popular 90’s kids TV show Knightmare, with its own version of the green screen dungeon puzzle death trap.